 There are a few aspects to think about when evaluating French doors:

 - View: They give one of the best views, especially when you select a foldaway model.

 - Customization: They’re highly configurable, from style to material and color.

 - Airflow: While they offer the greatest amount of breeze when open, they don’t have screens.

 - Space: They consume a large amount of wall and floor area, which could be problematic for small rooms.

-- Furniture placement: Some styles swing open, which impacts where you can use housewares in your room or on your patio.
+- Furniture placement: Some styles swing open, which impacts where you can put housewares in your room or on your patio.

-- Maintenance: They could require adjustment after a few years.
+- Maintenance: They might require adjustment after a few years.